ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 You can use this function in table engine parameters in a CREATE TABLE query where you need to specify the database.

 ## currentUser()
-Returns the login of authorized user.
+Returns the login of authorized user (initiator of query execution).

 ## isFinite(x)